 As mentioned last week, here is the Scenery Post of the Week.
 Today I share with you the Bighorn Medicine Wheel.
 The Bighorns are 60-70 miles east of where we live.
 There are a few ways to get up into the mountains, and guess which way we went?
 My least favorite way.

 Oh yes.
 That is the road.
 It’s not horrible going up, but going down is absolutely awful.
 No, that’s not true.
-Going up sucks too, if you are afraid of heights.
+Going up sucks too.

 I’ve wanted to see the Medicine Wheel for years.
 Literal years.
 Finally, the timing was right.